SuperPrower/dotfiles/README.md

 ![clean](screenshot_clean.png)

-I really got tired of cold colors of Arc-Dark back in Xubuntu, so I decided to went with something warm and colorful.
+I really got tired of flat cold colors of Arc-Dark back in Xubuntu, so I decided to went with something warm and colorful.
 This is what I came up with.

-About PolyBar theme:
+About Polybar theme:
 It uses underlines to indicate things you will be interested.
 So, if there is a Wi-Fi or LAN connection, it will highlight those.
 It will highlight battery if it is discharging or finished charging, and sound if there is any.

-PolyBar is wonderful, only shame is that it doesn't have taskbar.
+Polybar is wonderful, only shame is that it doesn't have taskbar (but now when I use i3, it's not a real shame, but polybar still needs some polish and bugfixes)